Resting and Slicing Steaks: Beginner’s Guide

 When tenting the steak with foil or a plate, make sure to leave a small gap or create a loose covering.
 This allows some heat to escape, preventing the steak from becoming overly hot and continuing to cook.

-See also How To Cook Bison Steak?
+See also How To Cook Spencer Steak?

 Consider the ambient temperature: